Assignment Sheet (MS Word)

 8. Ukraine with 37,892,000,000 short tons of coal still in the ground.

 Note: Even though Russia has coal, it is located in very remote areas with poor transportation networks.
 Trying to retrieve this coal would be cost-prohibitive (i.e., they would lose money by mining this coal).
 Therefore, Russia's coal is really not considered a big part of the solution today.

 Coal Reserves U.S. Department of Energy

-B. The top five countries that consume the most coal are listed here.
+B. The top eight countries that consume the most coal are listed here.
 This is not based upon population.
 It's the total amount of coal consumed by a given country in a year.
 You are welcome to click on the link below to verify this list.
-These are 2015 values.
+These are 2019 statistics as well.

-Note 2: Click on the link below and move the slide bar to change the date to 1990 and see how little coal China consumed then.
+Note 2: Click on the link below and scroll left in the table to see all the way back to 1980 and see how little coal China consumed then.
 Move the date up to 1995, 2000, 2005 and 2010 to see how rapidly China started consuming coal.
 Keep an eye on the United States during these years to see how consistent they have been.
-China's coal consumption increase is a game-changer ove the last decade or two (for everyone worldwide).
+China's coal consumption increase has been a game-changer ove the last decade or two (for everyone worldwide).
 Such an increase will likely happen in India as well.

 Coal Consumption Ranking U.S. Department of Energy

 C. (see assignment sheet)

 F. This is how much coal each U.S. citizen uses in a year (see assignment sheet).